ENCCS/gromacs-gpu-performance/content/md-algorithm.rst

 *concurrency*, ie that there are independent pieces of work that can be separated out.
-This is the same challenge we see in human teams... if Mary can't start her work until Dinesh is done his piece, then those pieceds of work are not concurrent.
+This is the same challenge we see in human teams... if Mary can't start her work until Dinesh is done his piece, then those pieces of work are not concurrent.
 Hopefully, Mary has something else to do in the meantime until Dinesh is finished.
 But if not, the team is inefficient.
 Does MD have concurrency?